Robotics-Sensors/bellande_robotics_sensors_research_innovation_center_community_contribution/README.md

 # Organization Website
 - https://robotics-sensors.github.io/

-## Contribution in each aaterogy will be features in out website
+## Contribution in each aaterogy will be features in our BR&SRI Center Website
 - Pull request